THE ART OF SCIENCE

 Why are CDK4/6 inhibitors so effective in the clinic?

 CDK4/6 inhibitors are an exciting new class of anti-cancer drug that arrest the cell cycle in G1-phase.
 They are licenced to treat the most common subtype of metastatic breast cancer (HR+) and they are currently undergoing clinical trials against a variety other tumour types.
 To understand how these drugs work, it is important to explain why pausing the cell cycle in G1 has long-lasting effect on tumour growth: i.e. why is this cytotoxic and not simply cytostatic?
 We demonstrated recently that when cells are arrested in G1 they downregulate replisome components, which causes incomplete DNA replication and DNA damage when cells are released from that arrest.
 This implies that CDK4/6 inhibitors may cause genotoxic stress to induce permanent cell cycle withdrawal, perhaps explaining why they have long-lasting anti-cancer activity.
-You can read about this study in a preprint here.
-We are now investigating the source of the stress in G1 that ultimately leads to DNA replication problems.
-We are also exploring how this knowledge can be exploited therapeutically with novel drug combinations.
+You can read this study here.
+We followed up this article with two further studies that explain mechanistically the cause of this genotoxic stress.
+When cells arrest in G1 they continue to grow in size, skewing the proteome and leading to toxicity and cell cycle exit - see here.
+Importantly, this grow is driven by oncogenes, and therefore cancer cells are primed for toxic growth when arrested in G1 - see here.
+Our recent work shows how this has hindered the search for CDK4/6 biomarkers - see here.